 Mobile-friendliness and Speed

-61% of shoppers who use their mobile device to search for a local business are most likely going to visit the top location in the map results based upon a comparison of reviews and the comfortableness of the website.
+61% of shoppers who use their mobile device to search for a business locally are most likely going to visit the top location in the map results based upon a comparison of reviews and the comfortableness of the website.

 Yes, that’s just one factor affecting a great number of potential customers.
 Who wouldn’t be happy with a site that’s mobile-friendly, right?